michal-h21/make4ht/README.md

 There are three parameters:

-  - `output` - output image file name
+  - `output` - output image filename
   - `source` - `dvi` file with the pictures
   - `page`   - page number of the converted image